civo-learn/civo-gpu-operator-tf/README.md

 ## Introduction

 This project provides a boilerplate for deploying a K8s GPU Cluster on Civo Cloud using Terraform.
-It automates the setup of the [Nvidia GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) on the Civo Talos Linux GPU Clusters
+It automates the setup of the [Nvidia GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) on the Civo Talos Linux GPU Clusters.

 ## Prerequisites